ietf-wg-cellar/matroska-specification/matroska_security.md

 * A `Matroska Attachment` with an inaccurate mime-type.
 * Damage to the Encryption and Compression fields ((#encryption)) that would result in bogus binary data interpreted by the decoder.
+* Chapter Codecs running unwanted commands on the host system.